Intelligent-Computing-Research-Group/PIMLC/README.md

 The benchmark is chosen from [EFPL Combinational Benchmark Suite](https://github.com/lsils/benchmarks) with some modifications.
 Use `git submodule update --init` to get the [benchmark submodule](https://github.com/Intelligent-Computing-Research-Group/PIMLC-Benchmark).

+## Future Works

+- Support reshape in block.
+Suppose 4 sub-array(256bits X 256bits) forms a mat and a mat works as a block (Atomic SIMD engine).
+We currently treat the block as a 256bits X 1024bits SIMD engine.
+But it is possible to make it a 512bits X 512bits or 1024bits X 256bits SIMD engine as well.